mercadopago/devsite-docs/guides/sdks/official/java/preferences.en.md

 ## Create preference

-Create a preference with the information of a product or service and obtain the necessary URL to start the payment flow.
+You can create a preference using the SDK below.
+For details of the request parameters, check the [Create preference](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/preferences/_checkout_preferences/post) API.

 [[[
 ```java